 The Lang Awa’ Ships (2017)

-To be released early April 2017, the latest CD from Chambless & Muse includes 13 songs from Scotland, England, and America and features guest musicians Nick Watson (percussion), Bob Wray (bass), John Taylor (fiddle), and Jim Malcolm (harmonica).
+AVAILABLE NOW, the latest CD from Chambless & Muse includes 13 songs from Scotland, England, and America and features guest musicians Nick Watson (percussion), Bob Wray (bass), John Taylor (fiddle), and Jim Malcolm (harmonica).

 Live @ NTIF (2016)